Idaho Woman Awarded $40.3 Million in Trial Against J&J Over Baby Powder Cancer Claims

 A woman from Idaho was awarded $40.3 million in a jury trial against Johnson & Johnson (J&J) over claims that their Baby Powder product caused her cancer.

 Nany Cabibi, 71, was diagnosed with mesothelioma in 2017.
-She has since underwent surgery, chemotherapy, immunotherapy and radiation.
+She has since undergone surgery, chemotherapy, immunotherapy, and radiation.